Soft Tissue Surgery for Pets

 Does your pet have a lump that won’t go away?
 Did they eat one of your socks when you weren’t looking?
 Our veterinarians have the knowledge and skills needed to handle virtually any surgical case.
 Humane Animal Medical & Surgical Hospital’s veterinary team has over 70 years of surgical and medical experience combined and dedicates over 30 hours of continuing education each year to ensure the best surgical care for every patient.

-How Does Laser Surgery Differ from Traditional Surgery?
+How Does Laser Surgery for Pets Differ from Traditional Surgery?

 Our doctors have more than 15 years of experience performing laser surgery.
 Laser surgery involves the use of a laser in place of a scalpel blade to cut tissue.
 The advantages of using our surgical laser include: